raghavbali/raghavbali.github.io/index.md

     </div>
 </div>

-During my Masters, I've
+During Masters, I've taken up exciting and challenging courses related to Machine Learning, Software Architecture, Advanced Algorithms and Operating systems.
+I also worked on a number of large scale projects such as <i>Language Recognizer for Indian Languages </i>, <i>Hierarchical Document Clustering System</i>, <i>Bitcoin Payments based Cloud Provisioning Platform</i> and so on.

-On the side, Raghav is a technology enthusiast who loves reading and playing around with new gadgets and technologies.
-He is a shutterbug  capturing moments when he isn’t busy solving problems, checkout his [instagram](https://www.instagram.com/raghavbali/).
+On the side, I am a technology enthusiast who loves reading and playing around with new gadgets and technologies.
+I am a shutterbug  capturing moments when he isn’t busy solving problems, checkout his [instagram](https://www.instagram.com/raghavbali/).

 [Occassional Blog Posts](/blog)